oximail setup brings the

 SRV records for client autodiscovery (

-- Without a token, it prints the check results and tells you to create the
+_autodiscover,_imaps,_submission,_caldavs,_carddavs).
+If a conflicting MX record exists it asks before replacing it.
+It then re-checks DNS. - Without a token, it prints the check results and tells you to create the records yourself.

 Step: DKIM

-The wizard generates an RSA DKIM keypair (selector default) at
+The wizard generates an RSA DKIM keypair (selectordefault) at

 /etc/oximail/dkim/<domain>.default.key and prints the DNS record to publish.